thornrae/201-project/README.md

 #### Acceptance Tasks:
 - Follow design principals

-As a *developer* I want to make sure the code is well documented and clear so the site can be easily maintained and updated by admin or user
+As a *developer* I want to make sure the code is well documented, accessible, and clear so the site can be easily maintained and updated by admin or user
 #### Feature Tasks:
 - update Domain Map with comments for critical items
 - detailed ReadMe